MathieuMorrissette/HttpServer/README.md

-# HttpServer
+# Simple HTTP Server

-My simple http server
+This is a simple http server made to be very simple and lightweight.

-TODO :
-Add support for sub-controllers.